Downtown fire station and residential development

 The goal of any fire service is to ensure an efficient and effective response to its community.

-The City of Kitchener is experiencing a significant increase in high-rise buildings and population growth in the core.
-The 8th station is required to meet regulatory response standards and to arrive at the scene of a fire or emergency incident as quickly and as effectively as possible.
+Kitchener’s population in the downtown core is growing.
+A new station is required to meet regulatory response standards and to arrive at the scene of a fire or emergency incident as quickly as possible.

 Funding for this project comes from previously announced grants by the federal and provincial governments, the Canada Mortgage and Housing Corporation, and development charge revenues.
 This means the facility’s construction will have no impact on municipal taxes.